sf-wdi-gaia/intro-ruby-1/04-ruby-rails/intro-rails/27-28/README.md

 * Set a variable equal to your favorite computing language in your `welcome#about` controller, have that variable passed into the view.
 * Your view should now display your favorite language!
 * Bonus: create an array of your favorite languages in your controller.
 Pass them into your view and iterate through each of them inside a `<ul>`.
 Create an `<li>` tag for each favorite language.
+* Bonus Bonus: using your resourcefulness, research how to write loops in erb.
+Now loop over your languages array and display each language.